suit-wg/information-model/draft-ietf-suit-information-model.md

 Classification: Denial of Service, Elevation of Privilege

 This threat can appear in several ways, however it is ultimately about interoperability of devices with other systems.
-The owner or operator of a network needs to approve firmware for their network in order to ensure interoperability with other devices on the network, or the network itself.
+The owner or operator of a system of two or more interoperating devices needs to approve firmware for their system in order to ensure interoperability with other devices in the system.
 If the firmware is not qualified, it may not work.
+Therefore, if a device installs firmware without the approval of the device owner or operator, this is a threat to devices.

-Therefore, if a device installs firmware without the approval of the network owner or operator, this is a threat to devices and the network.
+Similarly, the operator of a network may need to approve firmware for devices attached to the network in order to ensure favourable operating conditions within the network.
+If the firmware is not qualified, it may degrade the performance of the network.
+Therefore, if a device installs firmware without the approval of the network operator, this is a threat to the network itself.

 Threat Escalation: If the firmware expects configuration that is present in devices deployed in Network A, but not in devices deployed in Network B, then the device may experience degraded security, leading to threats of All Types.